 Couples who are fighting a lot, will incur much larger bills than those who are in agreement on most things.

-As I see it, it takes two to marry but only one to terminate the marriage via divorce.
+A: As I see it, it takes two to marry but only one to terminate the marriage via divorce.
 Then, in a divorce, it only takes one to cause the case to be contested.
 In Family Court, divorce cases are resolve either by the parties via mutual agreement (uncontested case) or by the court in making findings and ruling (orders) in a contested case.
 Typically Family Law attorneys charge by the hour.
 At my office we try to charge a retainer payment that assumes the case will be uncontested and we try to create a plan for the case that causes the case to settle by mutual agreement so that the case can be resolved with less work and charge to the client.
 If the case becomes a “contested case” then it is hard to predict the ultimate cost.
 The best we can do here, is to describe the options to the...

 A: Love is grant and divorce is 10 grant.
 No, seriously, a divorce can be as little as $0 to the sky is the limit.
 It's $0 if you prepare all the documents yourself and qualify for a fee waiver.
 It can be tens of thousands $$ if even just one of the parties fights about everything.
 I would highly recommend mediation if at all possible.
 Not only is mediation a lot cheaper than litigation, but it's also faster than dragging the case through the court system and parties who reach an agreement are more likely to abide by the agreement than those who had the judge make the decision for them.